gremau/EarthSciNotebook/docs/computing/debian_config.markdown

 DebianConf.markdown
 ===================

-This documents my maintenance routines and personal configurations of Debian and other software on this laptop.
+This documents my maintenance routines and personal configurations of Debian and other software for my Debian laptop.
 Useful web documents are listed in each section, and additional information is available in the main reference and other support documents.

+Specific softwares (R, Python, LaTex, etc.) have thier own pages in the notebook.

 ## Debian references
 * Ref manual: <http://www.debian.org/doc/manuals/debian-reference/index.en.html>